dentarg/auth0-blog/_posts/2018-01-23-how-to-authenticate-firebase-and-angular-with-auth0-part-1.markdown

 Our API methods will return observables that emit one value when the API is either called successfully or an error is thrown.
 The `getDogs$()` stream returns an observable with an array of objects that are `Dog`-shaped.
 The `getDogByRank$(rank)` stream requires a numeric rank to be passed in, and will then call the API to retrieve the requested `Dog`'s data.
 This API call will send an `Authorization` header containing the authenticated user's access token.

-Finally, we'll create an error handler that checks for errors and assesses if the user is not authenticated, clearing any expired session data and then prompting for login if so.
+Finally, we'll create an error handler that checks for errors and assesses if the user is not authenticated and prompts for login if so.
 The observable will then terminate with an error.

 > **Note:** We are using arrow functions to pass parameters to our handler functions for [RxJS pipeable operators](https://github.com/ReactiveX/rxjs/blob/master/doc/pipeable-operators.md) (such as `catchError`).
 This is done to preserve the scope of the `this` keyword (see the "No separate `this`" section of the [MDN arrow functions documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions)).